Ecuadorian–Peruvian territorial dispute: Wars of Independence

 The Republic of Gran Colombia was founded in 1819, with Simón Bolívar as president.
 On August 7 of that year, the independence of what is now Colombia was won in the Battle of Boyacá.
 The independence of Venezuela was won on June 24, 1821, in the Battle of Carabobo.
-One of Bolivar's generals, Venezuelan-born General Antonio José de Sucre won the Battle of Pichincha on May 24, 1822, and freed the territory that was then Ecuador.
+One of Bolívar's generals, Venezuelan-born General Antonio José de Sucre won the Battle of Pichincha on May 24, 1822, and freed the territory that was then Ecuador.